orsonteodoro/oiledmachine-overlay/README.md

 history of uninitalized memory, or has only support for retpoline will automatically choose `retpoline`.
 If a package handles both untrusted data and sensitive data, it will prioritize CFI otherwise retpoline.
 These options are mutually exclusive so you can only choose one.
-You can also disable it by choosing `none`.
+You can also disable both CFI and Retpoline by choosing `none`.
 You can also override the auto selected option.

 The compromised execution-integrity is more dangerous than compromised confidentiality because it can do impersonation or increase attacker capabilties.